Author: Vinay Vyas

 AFC-Related Data Practices: Expectations vs Reality

 Regulations and Expectations in the UK The UK’s Financial Conduct Authority (FCA) strongly emphasises accountability and robust systems.
 These expectations fall under the Senior Managers and Certification Regime (SMCR).
 Firms must monitor suspicious activities, maintain high data quality, and ensure ongoing analysis.
-The FCA promotes a risk-based approach, requiring firms to align with the […]
+The FCA promotes a risk-based approach, requiring firms to align with the Money […]

 Read More